ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Results

-The mean H$_2$ number densities of the cores were estimated from the H$_2$ column densities based on SCUBA-2 850 $\mu$m dust continuum:
+The mean H$_2$ number densities of the cores are estimated from the H$_2$ column densities based on the SCUBA-2 850 $\mu$m dust continuum:

-where $R$ is core diameter and were calculated using $R = \sqrt{a\cdot b}$, a and b being the major and minor axes of FWHM obtained with ClumpFind and converted to linear distances assuming source distances of \citet{kim_molecular_2020}.
-The mean density of cores ranges from 0.7 $\times$ 10$^{5}$ cm$^{-3}$ to 66.5 $\times$ 10$^{5}$ cm$^{-3}$, with a median value of 10.31 $\times$ 10$^{5}$ cm$^{-3}$.
+where $R$ is the core diameter and is calculated using $R = \sqrt{a\cdot b}$, \textit{a} and \textit{b} being the major and minor axes of FWHM obtained with ClumpFind and converted to linear distances assuming source distances of \citet{kim_molecular_2020}.
+The mean density of the cores ranges from 0.7 $\times$ 10$^{5}$ cm$^{-3}$ to 40.8 $\times$ 10$^{5}$ cm$^{-3}$, with a median value of 5.4 $\times$ 10$^{5}$ cm$^{-3}$.

 The core masses are inferred from the SCUBA-2 850 $\mu$m continuum fluxes compiled in \cite{yi_planck_2018-1}: